SwissDataScienceCenter/renku/docs/user/firststeps.rst

   will be available to your peers when collaborating on a project.

-When updating and pushing the ``requirements.txt`` file to your project repository, the Renku platform will update the Python stack used to launch your JupyterLab instance.
-If you shut down your notebook server, the next time you use the **Launch JupyterLab** button, the packages will come already pre-installed in the new server's environment.
+When updating and pushing the ``requirements.txt`` file to your project repository, the Renku platform will rebuild the software stack used to launch your JupyterLab notebook server.
+If you were to shut it down, the next time you use the **Launch JupyterLab** button, the packages you will come already pre-installed in the new server's environment.

 .. _jupyterlab: